Druzai/Bot_Mc_discord/README.md

   execute if member has admin role.
 Otherwise, member must have `Administrator` permission.
 * Creating optional cross-platform chat between Discord text channel and Minecraft server via bot and webhook
     * Supported mentions in Discord and Minecraft
-        * Also for better recognition you can create list of associations between Discord member and Minecraft nick
+        * Also, for better recognition you can create list of associations between Discord member and Minecraft nick
     * Supported edited messages from Discord and editing messages from Minecraft
         * Message should start with single `*` or with `*` and space if edited message should start with `**`
     * Supported Discord reply in message